Which Two White Paint Colors Go Together?

 Simply White is a brighter shade of white with a yellow undertone.
 White Dove is a softer white with a yellow-creamy undertone.
 And while Simply White is a bit cleaner, it’s a pretty partner for White Dove walls to butt up to.

-WHAT’S THE ONE BEST WHITE TO GO WITH OTHER SHADES?
+WHAT’S THE BEST WHITE TO GO WITH OTHER WHITES?

 Kitchen, wood floor, MSI Miraggio Duo white quartz countertop, gold brass cabinet hardware, Benjamin Moore Chantilly Lace Kylie M Interiors, online paint color consulting, marble subway tile backsplash.

 Now, I’m sure I’ll get comments about this white vs. that white.
-Here’s the thing: I happily give away TONS of free info in my blog.
+Here’s the thing: I happily offer TONS of free info in my blog.
 If that’s not enough for your needs, please consider hiring me via my Online Color Consulting!

 And here’s that as-promised blog post on matching whites…